Skip to main content

 In 2013 and 2014, the park was renovated to create additional green space, revised parking facilities, an enhanced concession area, an amphitheater and performance plaza, a new family gathering area and shelter, a great lawn and large event space, a contemplative garden, a ‘Freedom Walk’ incorporated throughout the site, and a re-routing of the Riverwalk to create safe separation of activities that enhanced both the popular angling area and the multi-modal trailway on the west side of the park.
 Learn more by clicking here.

-The U.S. Army Corps of Engineers constructed a novel fish passage structure along the seawall at Broderick Park.
+The U.S. Army Corps of Engineers constructed a novel fish passage structure along the seawall at Freedom Park.
 Click here to view the news release.

 News & Events